Marc-Kruiss/supabase_ssr_auth-nextjs_14-shadcn-template/README.md

 This project is licensed under the MIT License.
 For more details, see the `LICENSE` file.

-## Footer
+## References

 ### GitHub Repository

-For the source code and latest updates, visit the official Supabase GitHub repository: [Your GitHub Repository URL](#https://github.com/supabase/supabase)
+For the source code and latest updates, visit the official Supabase GitHub repository: ["Supabase Github"](https://github.com/supabase/supabase)

 ### Reference Blog Post